shreyansh26/academic-kickstart/content/post/2019-11-19_ritsec-ctf-2019/index.md

 **random — 290 pts**

 After connecting to _nc ctfchallenges.ritsec.club 8001_ we find that we are presented with a series of numbers and we have to guess the next.
 The challenge title tells us that we have something to do with the **random** function in the **C** language, because of the hint,
-> Are you starting to ‘C’ a pattern?
+> Are you starting to 'C' a pattern?

 We make a guess that whenever we request that host and port, the random function is initialized with a certain seed and we are given the first five random numbers generated from that seed.
 So, I wrote a simple C code to bruteforce all unix timestamps from 15th Nov 2019, 00:00 UTC to 17th Nov.
 2019 00:00 UTC, and check for the seed.
 The code is shown below —